harleytran1902/UK-EU-Trade-Network-Analysis-2019-2022-/README.md

 - Emergence of regional trade clusters
 - Changes in strategic position after geopolitical events

-This project aims to :
+This project aims to answer:
-- **How did the structure of the UK–EU/EFTA trade network change between 2019 and 2022, and how did Brexit affect the UK's position in the network?**
+- _**How did the structure of the UK–EU/EFTA trade network change between 2019 and 2022, and how did Brexit affect the UK's position in the network?**_

+### **Who This Analysis Is For?**
++ Policy makers evaluating post-Brexit trade impact
++ Companies managing European supply chains
++ Strategy teams assessing regional market dependencies

 ## 3. Data
 <img width="676" alt="image" src="https://github.com/harleytran1902/UK-EU-Trade-Network-Analysis-2019-2022-/raw/91e3123db26dbcec1698a2509e7acda9a5602c4d/Screenshot_17-4-2026_14758_.jpeg">